QuantEcon/lecture-python-intro/lectures/inflation_history.md

 By staring at the graph carefully, you might be able to guess when these temporary lapses occurred, because they were also times during which price levels temporarily rose markedly:

 * 1791-1797 in France (French Revolution)
 * 1776-1790 in the US (War for Independence from Great Britain)
 * 1861-1865 in the US (Civil War)

 During these episodes, the gold/silver standard was temporarily abandoned when a government printed paper money to pay for war expenditures.

-Despite these temporary lapses, a striking thing about the figure is that price levels hovered around roughly constant long-term levels for over three centuries.
+Despite these temporary lapses, a striking thing about the figure is that price levels were roughly constant over three centuries.

-In the early century, two other features of this data attracted the attention of Irving Fisher of Yale University and John Maynard Keynes of Cambridge University.
+In the early century, two other features of this data attracted the attention of [Irving Fisher](https://en.wikipedia.org/wiki/Irving_Fisher) of Yale University and [John Maynard Keynes](https://en.wikipedia.org/wiki/John_Maynard_Keynes) of Cambridge University.

 * Despite being anchored to the same average level over long time spans, there were considerable year-to-year variations in price levels
 * While using valuable gold and silver as coins succeeded in anchoring the price level by limiting the supply of money, it cost real resources.
-* a country paid a high "opportunity cost" for using gold and silver coins as money: that gold and silver could instead have been made into valuable jewelry and other durable goods.
+* a country paid a high "opportunity cost" for using gold and silver coins as money -- that gold and silver could instead have been made into valuable jewelry and other durable goods.

 Keynes and Fisher proposed what they claimed would be a more efficient way to achieve a price level that

 *  would be at least as firmly anchored as achieved under a gold or silver standard, and
 *  would also exhibit less year-to-year short-term fluctuations.